Dutch nationality law: Citizenship of the European Union

 Because the Netherlands forms part of the European Union, Dutch citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Dutch embassy, Dutch citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Dutch citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

 Impact of UK departure from EU

 The consequences of the UK’s departure from the EU (Brexit) will impact Dutch nationals in the UK and British nationals in the Netherlands.
-This prospective loss of their original or dual nationality has encouraged many to support the European Citizen’s Initiative for Permanent European Union Citizenship.
+This prospective loss of their original or dual nationality has encouraged many to support the European Citizens' Initiative for Permanent European Union Citizenship.